 Carol Gray Social Stories 10.3 Workshops

-**Please note the sessions will be recording and will be shared with attendees only.
-These are repeat sessions of her January workshops.***
+**Please note the sessions will be recorded and will be shared with registrants after each session.**

 At the conclusion of this workshop, each participant will be able to:

 This online workshop is complete in four one-and-one-half hour sessions.
 Since start and closing times for workshops vary, sponsors insert their own times for each session.
 (You may change times to fit your schedule, as long as we have at least 6 hours of instructional time.
 Contact me if we don’t).

 Carol Gray began her career as a teacher for four children with autism at Jenison Public Schools, in Jenison, Michigan.
 Currently, she works as a consultant to children, adolescents, and adults with a diagnosis on the autism spectrum, providing support via workshops and presentations, information, referral, resources, and direct services for individuals with autism, their families, and professionals who work on their behalf.
 Carol is best known for the development of Social Stories, a well-respected evidence-based practice used worldwide with people with autism of all ages.
 She is an internationally sought-after keynote and seminar speaker and has completed over 1,200 presentations.
 Carol serves on many advisory boards, including the Advisory Board on Disabilities for Delta Air Lines.